trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Events

-There will be 4 events in the contract.
+There will be four events in the contract.
 `NewBid` will be emitted each time there is a new bid.
 `WithdrawToken` will be emitted when the highest bidder withdraws the token.
 `WithdrawFunds` will be emitted when the auction owner withdraws the funds.
-`AuctionCancelled` will be emitted when auction gets cancelled.
+`AuctionCancelled` will be emitted when the auction gets canceled.

 ```solidity
 contract Auction {